Photo of Dr. Mark Stoller

 Research Interests:

 My research examines historical and political geographies of northern Canada, currently with a focus on youth research in Kitikmeot region of Nunavut.
-Much of my recent work has been in Gjoa Haven, where I work with Inuit youth to record and share local histories and stories.
-My dissertation, What the Border Divides: Settler Geographies and the Making of the Northwest Territories, is a history of the division of the Northwest Territories as examined through Dene political mobilization of the 1970s and 1980s.
+Much of my recent work has been in Uqsuqtuuq/Gjoa Haven, where I work with Inuit youth to record and share local histories and stories.
 In my work, I draw inspiration from settler colonial studies, northern studies, environmental and historical geography, and political geography.
+My forthcoming book, Paper of the Land (McGill-Queen's University Press), traces the historical and geographical evolution from treaty to land claims in Denendeh [Northwest Territories].

 Graduate Supervision:

-I am interested in supervising students (Master’s and Doctoral) in a variety of areas relating to political and historical development and growth, especially (but not limited to) northern regions.
+I am seeking students (Master’s and Doctoral) in a variety of areas relating to political and historical development and growth, especially (but not limited to) northern regions.
 Please email me to connect or inquire about funding.